 Educational interventions address awareness of lead exposure pathways, hygiene, and household dust control measures to prevent ingestion of dust and soil.
 Environmental and household interventions include specialized cleaning, repairs, maintenance, soil abatement (e.g., removal and replacement), painting, and temporary containment of lead hazards.
 For pregnant women, additional education includes advice on strategies to decrease exposure to children who are breastfeeding.
-The CDC suggests that breastfeeding be discouraged in women with BLLs greater than or equal to 40 $\mu$ g/dL, while the 2012 policy statement from the AAP on breastfeeding does not include a recommendation to discourage breastfeeding for women with BLLs greater than or equal to 40 ug/dL.
-Current guidelines state that women with levels of 5 to 39 $\mu$ g/dL may breastfeed, but infant BLLs should be measured, and breastfeeding should be discontinued if infant BLLs rise above 5 $\mu$ g/dL.
+The CDC suggests that breastfeeding be discouraged in women with BLLs of 40 μ g/dL or greater; however, a 2012 policy statement from the American Academy of Pediatrics on breastfeeding does not include a recommendation to discourage breastfeeding for women with BLLs of 40 μ g/dL or greater.^{30,34} Current guidelines state that women with levels of 5 to 39 μ g/dL may breastfeed, but infant BLLs should be measured, and breastfeeding should be discontinued if infant BLLs rise above 5 μ g/dL.